Mapping the 10 countries with the most overseas territories

 Unlike the UK or France, China does not have overseas territories in the traditional sense.
 It has two Special Administrative Regions (SARs) – Hong Kong and Macau.
 These are generally autonomous in terms of political, economic and legal systems, operating under the principle of “One Country, Two Systems”.

 Hong Kong, located on the South China Sea, is a former British colony but was returned to China in 1997.
-It has a population of about 7.5 million people and is one of the world’s most important financial centres.
+It has a population of about 7.5 million and is one of the world’s most important financial centres.
 According to Hong Kong’s Department of Justice, its legal system is different from China’s and is based on common law.

 Nearby Macau is a former Portuguese colony which was returned to China in 1999.
 It has a population of about 680,000 and is known for its financial services industry as well as casinos.
 The legal system is based on Portuguese civil law, rather than China’s.